Global Glacier Initiative Inc is a Wyoming, USA non-profit corporation with 501(c)(3) tax exempt status as a public charity.

 GET THEM BEFORE THEY ARE GONE

 Scientific studies predict the extinction of the majority of non-polar glacier mass by the end of the current century.
-Should we achieve carbon zero today, as much as 40% of glacial mass could still disappear, as there is a lag in the climate system which will result in additional loss.
+Should carbon zero be achieved today, as much as 40% of glacial mass could still disappear, as there is a lag in the climate system which will result in additional loss.
 The sad fact is that our glaciers are likely doomed; therefore, the primary mission of the Global Glacier Initiative is to document as many of them as possible before they disappear.
 While it may be pessimistic, it is erring on the side of caution as trends are not on our side.

 Where the glacier meets the sky, the land ceases to be earthly, and the earth becomes one with the heavens; no sorrows live there anymore, and therefore joy is not necessary; beauty alone reigns there, beyond all demands.